 Compared to 8th February 2020, the fatality rate as of 13th February 2020 had increased from 2.17% to 2.32% but the recovery rate had improved from 7.77% to 10.87%.
 The number of confirmed cases in Malaysia unfortunately had also increased from 16 cases to 19 confirmed cases but without any fatality (Singapore also saw an increase from 40 to 58 cases todate).
 Image source: The Center for Systems Science and Engineering

 I drafted something else on MH17 and I worked on it for the past few days but in the end, after witnessing what the Dutch have done, I simply scraped it outright.

-UPDATE: Good to hear that the police is going all out for those who is speeding on the roads.
-Hopefully they will find better ways to crack down pesky motorcyclists and enforce the law on those who change lane without putting on the indicators, abuse the emergency lane, hog the roads, etc
+UPDATE: Follow up on Ops Sikap, it is good to hear that the police is going all out for those who are speeding on the roads.
+Hopefully, they will find better ways to crack down pesky motorcyclists and enforce the law on those who change lane without putting on the indicators, abuse the emergency lane, hog the roads, etc

 Back to the original post

 (Caught this video back in 2008 of those who abuse the emergency lane – nothing have changed in 2011.
 Will we see a change of attitude in 2012?)